 - Copy a file: hadoop fs -put localfile /user/hadoop/hadoopfile

 - If you have large number of files (very common in my experience), a shell script that will run multiple “put” commands in parallel will greatly speed up the process.
 File copying is easy to put in parallel without any need to write fancy MR code.

 - You can also have a cron job scanning a directory for new files and “put” them in HDFS as they show up.

 - Mount HDFS as a file system and simply copy files or write files there.
 The instructions for mounting are in my presentation.

 - Use Sqoop to get data from a database to Hadoop.
-Was also covered in my presentation.
+This was also covered in my presentation.

 - Use Flume to continuously load data from logs into Hadoop.
-There are some catches there – you want to make sure you get relatively fresh data, so you don’t want Flume to do too much buffering, but you also don’t want many small files because thats bad for HDFS.
+There are some catches there – you want to make sure you get relatively fresh data since you don’t want Flume to do too much buffering, but you also don’t want many small files because that’s bad for HDFS.
 I’ll probably blog about this in the future.

 In my presentation, I mentioned Perl as a method of ETLing data from MySQL to Hadoop.
 It was mentioned because I use Perl whenever possible, not necessarily because it was recommended.
 Most of the time, using Sqoop will be a better idea.
 Pre-processing the data in the DB can also be a good idea, and if you need custom code (like I did) and can program in Java (like I hate doing), you should probably write proper MR code.

 In any case, I used an interface called Streaming which allows running any shell command that reads and writes key-value pairs as mappers and reducers.
 I wrote my own perl scripts to get data from the DB and did some pre-processing before dumping it into Hadoop.

 If you have other tips on getting started with Hadoop or for loading data, the comments are all yours! :)